 Hull & Deck

 The entire hull and deck is made from a durable and scratch resistant resin.
 Like most recreation PWC, the EX models have a hull designed to be nimble and playful.
 The deck isn’t incredibly spacious, but it’s definitely not cramped either.
 There’s just enough room for someone to get set up on a tow tube or wake board.
+To learn more, you can read my article on the best jet ski for towing a tube.

 A major problem that occurs on recreation and recreation-lite jet skis is the seating.
 Often times it’s advertised a 1-3, but in reality it can only fit 2 people.
 What they mean when they say “1-3” is one child/teen, and two adults.